SemenovAV/API/readme.md

 pre-commit install
 ```

-Adds SECRET_KEY to SECRET section in github repository and local .env file
+Adds SECRET_KEY and PERSONAL_ACCESS_TOKEN to SECRET section in github repository and local .env file.